The-EG/The-EG.github.io/_posts/2020/2020-10-02-more-ender3pro-firmware-config.markdown

 I eventually discovered that the wifi issues seemed to be the worst while I was printing something with OctoPrint, especially since upgrading the firmware.
 A few times, the wifi stopped working while I was standing at the printer, using the touchscreen.

 So, I figured that I'd move the baud rate back to the default and try it.

-So far, the wifi seems more stable.
+~~So far, the wifi seems more stable.~~ With more testing, it doesn't appear to have an effect.
+I guess I'll just increase it back so at least I'm getting better transfer speeds.
+Back to the drawing board with the RPi 4 wifi!

 ## Firmware Size
 One feature not enabled by default is the 'Filament Change' command.
 The default firmware that came with the printer had this function and I had used it a few times to create multi-color prints.